SANGERA2/mpdcron-sleep-enabler/README.md

 sudo apt-get install python3-pip
 ```

 You need to install this Python [socket.io client](https://pypi.org/project/socketIO-client/).
 It works great for me for this use-case.
-I can't remember if I ran pip3 using sudo or not, so you may need to write that in front of the command and possibly try it without the -U option too if it looks like Python can't find it!
+Possibly try it without the -U option if it looks like Python can't find it!
 ```
-pip3 install -U socketIO-client
+sudo pip3 install -U socketIO-client
 ```

 Now, you need to see if you can enable sleep on the mpd server.
 Make sure sleep is not already enabled before trying this as it only activates when sleep is not currently enabled.
 It's designed to run on the same device as the mpd installation, but if you're running it on a different device, change `localhost` to be the device hostname (or possibly IP address may work too).